sugarfillet/inputstat/README.md

 # inputstat

 ## What is it
-inputstat is a vmstat-like tools which monitors keyboard and mouse events on linux. in detail, collects and reports the activity statistics of keyboard and mouse.
+inputstat is a vmstat-like tool which monitors keyboard and mouse events on linux. in detail, collects and reports the activity statistics of keyboard and mouse.
 And it is written by rust.

 ## Demo